About our staff

 Dr Richard Oosterhoff

-Lecturer in History; Early Modern Europe
+Senior Lecturer; Early Modern Europe

 I grew up on an idyllic farm near Niagara Falls, Ontario, Canada.
 While completing a degree in biology at Redeemer University College, I was seduced by optional courses in history—and decided that the next thing had to be a PhD in the history and philosophy of science, which I did at the University of Notre Dame, Indiana.
 There I had the good fortune of studying early modern history in close conjunction with a top-notch medieval institute, a mix I highly recommend.

 Since the PhD (2013), I've been a member of the ERC project Genius before Romanticism: Genius in Early Modern Art and Science, based at CRASSH, University of Cambridge.
 At Cambridge I was also a JRF and then Fellow and Tutor at St Edmund's College.

 Among the fellowships I've been fortunate enough to hold, some are from the Warburg Institute (University of London), the Notre Dame Institute for Advanced Study, the Huntington Library, and the Houghton Library (Harvard University).

 I serve as the Director of Undergraduate Teaching for History (Pre-Honours); I'm also an elected member of the Senatus Academicus (2020–23).

 Fellow of the Royal Historical Society